Enlarged Breasts in Men (Gynecomastia)

 • Certain supplements

-• Recreational drug use, including of cannabis, heroin, and amphetamines
+• Recreational drug use, including cannabis, heroin, and amphetamines

 Anabolic steroid use often causes irreversible gynecomastia as well.
 The injection of external testosterone inhibits the natural production of testosterone, which cannot recover quickly enough between steroid-injecting cycles to prevent estrogen predominance.

-Gynecomastia can also result from treatments of prostate cancer, as the typical treatment given blocks the production of testosterone.
+Gynecomastia can also result from treatments for prostate cancer, as the typical treatment given blocks the production of testosterone.

 Diagnosing Gynecomastia